Baking the Perfect Loaf of French Bread

 Secret #5: Timing and temperature:

 - Have an instant read thermometer.
-The internal temperature of the bread should be 190-210F.
+The internal temperature of the bread should be 190-200F when you pull it out.

 - All ovens are different and I’m sure our loaves will be different shapes.